 - A potent, novel, oral small molecule RSV (A&B) fusion (F) inhibitor.

-- RV521 shown in Phase 1 clinical studies to give exposure that exceeds levels predicted for antiviral activity
+- Phase 1 clinical trial showed good safety profile and exposure that exceeds levels predicted for antiviral activity.

 Antiviral drugs for acute infections.
 Comprehensive Medicinal Chemistry III.
 (2017), Vol 5, Pages 665-681, Powell, KL., Thomas, E., and Cockerill, GS.